natrimmer/claude_commit/README.md

 1. The tool reads your Anthropic API key and model preference from the config
 2. When generating a commit message, it runs `git diff --staged` to get your staged changes
 3. It sends this diff to the Anthropic API with a prompt to generate a concise commit message
-4. The tool outputs the commit command with the generated message
+4. The tool outputs the commit command with the generated message in a visually appealing format

+## License

+MIT